Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 ) <measurement-data-table>

 === Executions on Simulator
-To obtain the simulated data, 7 different Qiskit simulators are utilized.
+Seven different Qiskit simulators are utilized to obtain the simulated data.
-Only one backend calculates a noise free result, because the variance is caused by the noise but different simulator implementations deliver very similar results.
+Only one backend calculates a noise-free result because the noise causes the variance, but different simulator implementations deliver similar results.
-In order to obtain a comparable order of magnitude of simulated data to that of QC generated data, 6 additional simulators with noise are used.
+In order to obtain a comparable order of magnitude of simulated data to that of QC-generated data, six additional simulators with noise are used.
-All of the 6 backends are each utilizing a different noise model which is based on calibration data from real IBM quantum computers @Fake_provider.
+All six backends are each utilizing a different noise model based on calibration data from real IBM quantum computers @Fake_provider.

 == Machine Learning Approaches
 The basic approach makes use of machine learning algorithms to distinguish whether a quantum circuit was executed on a QC or a simulator.
-As a first approach, different ML algorithms were trained with the unpreprocessed measurement data.
+Different ML algorithms were trained using raw measurement data as a first approach.
-In each case, the complete data set for a measurement point (step) over 8000 shots (i.e. 8000 individual values) was used as an input.
+The complete data set for a measurement point (step) over 8000 shots (i.e., 8000 individual values) was used as input in each case.
-The individual steps are considered completely independently of each other.
+The individual steps are considered entirely independently of each other.
 In particular, 8000 input neurons had to be used for the artificial neural net.

-As a second approach, the data has been preprocessed before machine learning algorithms were applied to it.
+As a second approach, the data was preprocessed before machine learning algorithms were applied.
 For this purpose, the probability values per step were calculated for the four possible result values ($00_2$, $01_2$, $10_2$, $11_2$).
 Only these probability values are used as input for the ML algorithms.
 When considering a step > 1, the probability values of the previous steps were also used.
-This means that step 1 has 4 input values, step 2 has 8 (the 4 unchanged values from step 1 and the 4 additional probabilities from step 2), step 3 has 12 and so on.
+This means that step 1 has four input values, step 2 has 8 (the four unchanged values from step 1 and the four additional probabilities from step 2), step 3 has 12, and so on.
 (See @probability-calculation-table-step-1 and @probability-calculation-table-steps-1-and-2)
 // TODO Figure schöner machen.
 #figure(
   grid(